netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/tls-certificates.md

 ## Preconfigured certificates

-Citrix ingress controller allows you to use the certkeys that are already configured on the Citrix ADC.
+Citrix ingress controller allows you to use the certkeys that are already configured on the Netscaler.
 You must provide the details about the certificate using the following annotation in your ingress definition:

         ingress.citrix.com/preconfigured-certkey : '{"certs": [ {"name": "<name>", "type": "default|sni|ca"} ] }'